FRUE-Project/openFRUE-Installer/README.md

 ### Extracting, Chrooting, & Configuring

 The implementor of the library should provide a squashfs file that contains a base image that the installer will extract during installation, as well as the accompanying `.manifest-remove` file.
-These can be found on the Pop!_OS ISOs, as an example.
+These can be found on the openFRUE amd64 ISOs, as an example.
 Once this image has been extracted, the installer will chroot into the new install and then configure the image using the configuration script located at `src/configure.sh`.

 ### Bootloader